Skip to main content

 The URL has three main parameters:

-• This parameter controls whether data is exported via a synchronous or asynchronous flow.
-See the Synchronous and asynchronous bulk export flows section for more information
+delivery_channel [Optional] This parameter controls whether data is exported via a synchronous or asynchronous flow.
+See the Synchronous and asynchronous bulk export flows section for more information.

-• Note: if delivery_channel is not specified, a Stellic internal method will determine whether the export should run asynchronously instead of the synchronous default.
-For async exports, the requester will receive in-app notifications on progress, including scheduled, completed.
+Note: if delivery_channel is not specified, an internal method will determine whether the export should run asynchronously based on the export type.
+This heuristic is managed internally by the backend (By default it is synchronous).
+For example, if the export type, such as audit_requirements, is determined to run asynchronously, the request will return a JSON response with status information.
+The requester will then receive in-app notifications on the progress, including scheduled, started, completed/failed, etc.

 All bulk export endpoints support two modes of operation: synchronous and asynchronous.
 You can control which mode is used by setting the optional delivery_channel query parameter.